conbojs/conbo/README.md

 Builds
 ------

-**Conbo.js Lite** (<4KB minified+gzipped): a super-lightweight subset featuring extendible classes and a simple event model which enables consistent, scoped event handling.
-The aim of this subset is to offer the benefits of Conbo's class structure and event model to users who want to create framework independent modules and code libraries.
+**Conbo.js Lite** (<4KB minified+gzipped): a super-lightweight subset featuring extendible classes and consistent event model.
+The aim of this subset is to offer the benefits of Conbo's class structure and event model to users who want to create (mostly) framework independent modules and code libraries.

 **Conbo.js Core** (16KB minified+gzipped): Core framework for applications and widgets that don't require web service functionality baked in.